 Chapter 1 : Captured

-“The little bitch is useless now.”
-One of the bigger woman with straining muscles commented in annoyance, her lips had pursed into an ugly frown as she threw the little woman mercilessly onto the cold hard floor, watching the thing tremble and suppress a choked gasp of pain.
+“The little bitch is useless now,” the bigger woman with straining muscles commented in annoyance.
+Her lips pursed into an ugly frown as she threw the little woman mercilessly onto the cold hard floor, watching the thing tremble and suppress a choked gasp of pain.
 If she had a little bit of extra time, she would have definitely spat on the pitiful thing.

 Disgusting and useless.

 “Tsk.
 Such a waste," the other woman responded after slamming the metal doors closed and leaving the petite woman crumpled on the floor behind them.